 dependency-management section of the ce-bundle.
 You only need to specify the version in

-To add the REST modules to your project, add the following code in the
+As an example, add the REST modules to your project.
+Add the following code in the

 dependencies section of the webapp pom in

 IntelliJ IDEA displays a notification when you modify a POM file.
 It prompts you to “Import Changes” or “Enable Auto-Import”.
 Enabling auto-import works quite well but can be resource intensive if you modify POM files heavily.
 In this example you can enable auto-import.
 If you choose not to, remember to click “Import Changes” at least once before starting up the server.

 Restart your server for the new modules to be picked up.
 Magnolia asks you to install the REST modules.
 After installation you can find a new app in the Dev group and you can start the REST Tools app.